LizardByte/Sunshine/docs/source/about/advanced_usage.rst

    Mic (unused)     48002 UDP    +13
    ================ ============ ===========================

 ..
-Attention:: Custom ports are only allowed on select Moonlight clients.
+Attention:: Custom ports may not be supported by all Moonlight clients.

 **Default**
    ``47989``